Udbhav-Teja/Cricket-analysis-1984-2022/README.md

 4. All-Rounders Analysis: Identify the most impactful all-rounders by considering their batting and bowling performance in tandem.

-5. INdividual player Analysis: Analyze the performance of cricket teams based on the aggregated statistics of their players.
+5. Individual player Analysis: Analyze the performance of cricket teams based on the aggregated statistics of their players.

 6. Historical Data: Access historical data of players and teams to compare performances across different eras.